America is one of only two industrialized nations worldwide that doesn’t provide paid maternity leave.

 Since these resume gaps have historically been so hard to talk about, we created a stopgap.
 A job women can list on LinkedIn for the duration of their leave: “Mom” at “The Pregnancy Pause.”

 The easier it is for moms and employers alike to talk about maternity leave, the sooner we can create change in the workforce.

-Join us, and show the moms in your life you’re down for the cause by sharing The Pregnancy Pause with them today!
+And if you're not a mom: join us, showing the moms in your life you're down for the cause by sharing The Pregnancy Pause with them today!